Hunger and Food Security in a Global Perspective

 Passport: All program participants are required to have a valid passport, which must be valid for up to 6 months after course date, not before.

 All students must complete the Request for Registration online form on the right side of this page.
-Request for registration will open in late January 2013.
+Request for registration will open in mid-December 2015.

 Upper-level undergraduate students seeking to take the course for credit must first gain approval from their advisor and then contact firstname.lastname@example.org for registration procedures.